 Sprains and Strains Treatment Clinic in Jersey City NJ

 At Harborside Sport & Spine, our chiropractors provide proper evaluation and treatment for sprains and strains.
 With appropriate care, patients can experience relief from symptoms associated with sprains and strains like pain, tenderness, weakness, or swelling.
-Treatment for sprains and strains is available at Harborside Sport & Spine.
-For more information, contact us or schedule an appointment online.
-We are conveniently located at 75 Montgomery Street, Suite 603 Jersey City, NJ 07302.
+Dr. David Sylvester DC provides treatment for sprains and strains at Harborside Sport & Spine.
+For more information, please contact us or book an appointment online.
+We serve patients from Jersey City NJ and surrounding areas.

 Table of Contents:

 Almost any joint in the body can be injured by a sprain, but those at higher risk of injury from falls and trauma are the most vulnerable.
 There are many types of sprains differing in the area of the body affected and the severity of the sprain.

 While ankle sprains are often associated with sports, they are quite common among non-athletes and individuals of all ages.
 The incidence and prevalence of ankle sprains have been studied, and it has been found that children are more likely to suffer ankle sprains than adolescents and adults.